Yale Entrepreneurial Society: The Yale Entrepreneurial Magazine

+The Yale Entrepreneurial Magazine, published and supported by the Yale Entrepreneurial Society, is Yale's only magazine of entrepreneurship.
+First published in 2001, the YE went out of publication in 2003 until being relaunched in the fall of 2013 by Nicole Clark and Aaron Lewis.
+The Yale Entrepreneurial Magazine has since gone out of print and is now succeeded by the Yale Entrepreneurial Society newsletter and alumni newsletter.

 Regional events

 YES hosts a variety of events throughout the year to highlight entrepreneurship at Yale and in the greater New Haven and Connecticut regions.
 While venues vary from year to year, common events usually include YES New York, YES Boston, and the Innovation Summit (hosted in New Haven).
 Students annually visit tech companies and startups in New England including Google, Etsy, Dropbox, Spotify, Rent the Runway, and Venture for America.
 The organization has also held events in Silicon Valley.